Easy Caesar Salad Dressing

 1. In a small bowl, combine the garlic, lemon juice, Dijon mustard, and Worcestershire sauce.
 Add the mayonnaise, Parmesan, salt, and pepper, and stir until well combined.
 Make-ahead tip: The dressing may be prepared in advance and will keep in the fridge for at least a week.

-2. Add to this Shaved Brussels Sprouts Caesar Salad or14-16 ounce bag salad greens, or other shaved cruciferous vegetables and toss with dressing.
-Start with three-quarters of it, toss well, and then add more to taste.
-If time allows, Top with optional ingredients of choice, such as Homemade Parmesan Croutons, anchovies, and/or or protein like grilled chicken or Restaurant-Style Pan Seared Salmon, and enjoy!
+2. Enjoy with Shaved Brussels Sprouts Caesar Salad or 14-16 ounce bag salad greens, chopped romaine lettuce, shredded kale, or other shaved cruciferous vegetables, and toss with dressing.
+Start with three-quarters of the dressing, toss well, and then add more to taste.

 Notes

-*for vegetarian, omit the Worcestershire
+*For vegetarian, omit the Worcestershire

 Leave a Reply